 If we refuse to act on behalf of these unhealthy motivations (generally rooted in fear), we will begin to experience less of these feelings.
 Conversely, the more often we act on behalf of good motivations (rooted in love,) the more of these feelings we will have.

 What’s paradoxically so incredibly easy and so unimaginably difficult about this is that if it’s true then it’s all up to me.
-I am the only one who can create security, love, peace and joy for myself and I do it not by changing my outward circumstances but by changing my response to them.
+I am the only one who can create security, love, peace, and joy for myself and I do it not by changing my outward circumstances but by changing my response to them.
 By controlling my behavior, I ultimately have the ability to change my feelings.

 Of course, changing my feelings is what I’ve been trying to do all along, right?
 But I think this is where I’ve been getting it all wrong: I’ve always thought that the feelings had to change first.
-I’ve always assumed that the solution was to somehow stop feeling fear, anxiety, pain, etc. and then I’d stop acting on these emotions.
-So I spent all my time trying figure out a way to change my feelings and although I’d try really really hard for a while, it didn’t take long before I’d be right back in the same spiral again.
+I’ve always assumed that the solution was to somehow stop feeling fear, anxiety, pain, anger, etc. and then I’d stop acting on these emotions.
+So I spent all my time trying figure out a way to change my feelings, and although I’d try really really hard for a while, it didn’t take long before I’d be right back in the same spiral again.
 What I’m just beginning to realize, however, is that it’s not the feelings that need to change (something I don’t always, or even usually, [or even ever ???!] have control over,) but the actions (which I CAN control.)
-And, paradoxically, the more often I succeed at controlling the action, the less I will experience the feelings.
+And, paradoxically, the more often I succeed at controlling the actions, the less I will experience the feelings.

 So when I wake up in the morning and I see the cell phone lying turned on in a central location and everything in me wants to turn it off and hide it (and smash it with a hammer after lighting a fire to it then flushing it down the toilet) to keep my husband from texting all day, I evaluate the motivations behind the action (in this particular case, fear of being neglected and ignored) … and I leave it on.
 By doing so, I simultaneously refuse to act upon the impure motivation (fear) and act upon another motivation: the desire to love my husband.
 In this way I not only attract less fear back to myself, but also attract more feelings of love and security.